netzherpes/phonebook-for-KIM-1/README.md

  > nils 0190222222

 End your line with (ENTER). **Important: Start your very first entry with an (Enter), too!**<br>
-Ater you are finished, press (ESC)  to get back to search for entries.
+After you are finished, press (ESC)  to get back to search for entries.

 ## Memory of Data
 The single entries are identified by the $0d at the start and the end.
 Everything in between this borders counts as one line.<br>